farahalwahaibi/Reading-Notes/Resume.md

 ***
 ***

-*Studying software development with a background in architecture, take-off estimation and teaching university and school students.
+*Full-stack developer with a background in architecture, take-off estimation and teaching university and school students.
 Having 2 years of experience working as an architectural (roofing & siding) estimator and one year working as a team leader..
 Passionate about using code to maximize efficiency while developing creative, customer-focused solutions.*

 ***
 ***